jasper22/Q-Nomy/kuberenetes-minikube.md

 3. Push it to local registry
     `docker push docker.local:5000/mcr.microsoft.com/dotnet/core/sdk:3.1`

-That's it - not his image is in local docker registry and will be pulled/used locally but only with this name: `docker.local:5000/mcr.microsoft.com/dotnet/core/sdk:3.1`
+That's it - now this image is in local docker registry and will be pulled/used locally but only with this name: `docker.local:5000/mcr.microsoft.com/dotnet/core/sdk:3.1`

   Check it:
   1. Remove image
     `docker rmi docker.local:5000/mcr.microsoft.com/dotnet/core/sdk:3.1`
   2. Pull it locally
     `docker pull docker.local:5000/mcr.microsoft.com/dotnet/core/sdk:3.1`
-  3. Voila !
+  3. Voila ! :)

 ## Start minikube